Akhi1208/Text-Translation/README.md

 # Text-Translation
 text translation (english->deu)

-  We are using many to many model of seq2seq modelling to get output text.
+ To obtain output text, we use a many to many model of seq2seq modelling.
-  We are using encoder decoder architecture for the model.
+For the model, we are employing an encoder decoder architecture.

-we are using advance RCNN model what is RCNN model?
+We are employing an advanced RCNN model. what is RCNN model?
 R-CNN is a two-stage detection algorithm.
 The first stage identifies a subset of regions in an image that might contain an object.
 The second stage classifies the object in each region.
 Applications for R-CNN object detectors include: Autonomous driving.